apache/druid/docs/content/development/extensions-core/lookups-cached-global.md

 }
 ```

+With customJson parsing, if the value field for a particular row is missing or null then that line will be skipped, and
+will not be included in the lookup.

 ### simpleJson lookupParseSpec
 The `simpleJson` lookupParseSpec does not take any parameters.
 It is simply a line delimited json file where the field is the key, and the field's value is the value.